cybozu-go/meows/docs/runner-pod-api.md

 ## `PUT /deletion_time`

 This API updates the pod's deletion time.
-Used to update the pod deletion time from Extender in Slack agent.
-The time format is RFC 3339 for UTC time.
+Used to update a pod deletion time from Extender in Slack agent.
+The time format is RFC 3339 in UTC.

 **Successful response**